iamnrr/iamnrr.github.io/README.md

 I am NRR.

-This is my personal portal to showcase my learnings in Data Science and Machine Learning.
+This is my personal portal to showcase my experimentation in Data Science and Machine Learning.